ravneetk27/Taxassistant-AI2025/README.md

 # Taxassistant-AI2025
 AI-Powered Tax Assistant
-We have to run this command : pip install openai (to import the necessary libraries) Overview
+We have to run this command : pip install openai (to import the necessary libraries) IMPORTANT app.py is main python file run this on terminal Overview
 The AI-Powered Tax Assistant is a Python-based project designed to help users with income tax calculations, tax-saving tips, and answering tax-related questions using OpenAI's API.
 The application provides an interactive console-based interface to assist users in managing their taxes efficiently.
 Features